 15. Method, level and calculation of the remuneration payable to the management company, the custodian bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to the management company, the custodian bank/depositary or third parties by the investment fund

 Management fees

-The management company shall receive for its management activity an annual remuneration of up to 1.50 % of the fund assets that is calculated, recorded and deducted monthly on the basis of the respective fund assets for each calendar day.
+The management company shall receive for its management activity an annual remuneration that is calculated, recorded and deducted monthly on the basis of the respective fund assets of the tranche for each calendar day.